 At our school we identify, assess and manage risks to child safety and wellbeing in our physical and online school environments.
-These risks are managed through our child safety and wellbeing policies, procedures and practices, and in our activity specific risk registers, such as those we develop for offsite overnight camps, adventure activities and facilities and services we contract through third party providers for student use.
+These risks are managed through our child safety and wellbeing policies, procedures and practices, and in our activity specific risk registers, such as those we develop for off-site overnight camps, adventure activities and facilities and services we contract through third party providers for student use.

 Our Child Safety Risk Register is used to record any identified risks related to child abuse alongside actions in place to manage those risks.
-Our Risk Management Committee will monitor and evaluate the effectiveness of the actions in the Child Safety Risk Register at least annually.
-The school runs information sessions for students and parents on relevant issues such as 'cyberbullying'.
-Additionally relevant topics such as "consent" are also covered in the Health and PE curriculum.
+Our school leadership team will monitor and evaluate the effectiveness of the actions in the Child Safety Risk Register at least annually.